← Back to Home

 • storage — store your IndexFox JWT and cached user object on your device.

-• scripting — inject the IndexFox search widget into the current tab when you click "Search this site".
+• scripting — inject the locally-bundled IndexFox widget loader (vendor/indexfox.js) into the current tab when you click "Search this site".

-• tabs — open user-selected websites in new tabs from the extension popup, and read an open indexfox.ai tab's session token for single sign-on.
+• tabs — open user-selected websites in new tabs from the extension popup (IndexFox sign-in page, dashboard, and entries in your "Your websites" list).

 Your choices